vjpalodichuk/advent-of-code/aoc-library/README.md

-# Advent of Code 2023
+# Advent of Code Library
-25 days of programming challenges!!
+Contains records and classes that are useful in solving Advent of Code puzzles.

 ## API
+Lots of good stuff to chose from!

 ## Changelog
+This is the first published version of the library.